 - Presence of a hernia in the (lower) back

 Treatment for a Herniated Disc

 Depending on the examination, we will determine which treatment method is most effective for your Herniated Disc symptoms.
-This can be for example the treatment methods below:
+Possible treatment methods are listed below:

 Exercise Therapy for a Herniated Disc

 The David treatment will, among other things, be aimed at reducing muscle tension, reducing pain, giving tips/advice regarding your posture, and rebalancing (strengthening and stabilizing) your back.